codewouter/milestone-project/README.md

 - .css file
     - A CSS validator was used to check the stylings
 - Overall
-    - I tested out some designs in a workspace that I cloned from this milstone project and ended up copying and pasting some of that code over for some aspects of my submitted project.
+    - I tested out some designs in a workspace that I cloned from this milestone project and ended up copying and pasting some of that code over for some aspects of my submitted project.
 [This repository can be found here]()

 ### Bugs/Problems Encountered
 - Contact form